-When is the Game of Thrones prequel coming out?
-And, perhaps a bigger question, how do you follow a colossal super-hit like Game of Thrones?
-Long before the epic adaptation of George RR Martin's A Song of Ice and Fire novels finished in 2019, HBO started planning for the succession.
-Work on five new shows set in the Seven Kingdoms of Westeros and one Game of Thrones prequel series – set 8,000 years before the events of the parent show – began.
+When is the Game of Thrones prequel release date?
+And, even more importantly, how do you follow a fantasy juggernaut like Game of Thrones?
+Long before the world-consuming adaptation George RR Martin's A Song of Ice and Fire novels finished, HBO started planning for its succession.

-So, with the Great Game about to start all over again, here's what our little birds have told us about the Game of Throne prequel story, who's involved, and when you'll be able to see it.
-But what in the Seven Kingdoms happened to that other show…?
+So, with the Great Game ready to recommence, here's what our little birds have told us about the Game of Throne prequel story, the cast and their roles, and when in the Seven Kingdoms its coming out.

 - The Witcher season 2 will tide you over until more Game of Thrones arrives